coder-wolf/my-configs/README.md

 I'm basically using this repo as backup for my dotfiles.

-Feel free to use any of these if you like.
+But, feel free to use any of these if you want.